Privacy Policy

 Types of Processed Data

-Inventory Data (e.g., names, addresses during registration)
+Inventory Data (e.g., names, addresses upon registration)

 Contact Data (e.g., email, phone numbers)